 There’s also a large group of people who earn a life coach certification in order to apply those skills to another industry.
 In JRNI’s coach training program, we see business executives, nonprofit managers, therapists, personal trainers, yoga teachers, and other professionals layer coaching into their existing career path.
 There's more than one direction to take your coaching skill set!

-SALARY TIP: When setting salary expectations, it’s important to be clear about what you want to do with your life coach training and certification.
+When setting salary expectations, it’s important to be clear about what you want to do with your life coach training and certification.

 If you’re considering entering the field of life coaching, here’s some additional resources to stimulate your thinking: